numba/numba/docs/source/user/installing.rst

-The easiest way to install numba and get updates is by using Conda, a cross-platform package manager and software distribution maintained by Continuum Analytics.
-You can either use `Anaconda
+The easiest way to install numba and get updates is by using Conda, a cross-platform package manager and software distribution maintained by Anaconda, Inc.  You can either use `Anaconda
-<http://continuum.io/downloads.html>`_ to get the full stack in one download,
+<https://www.anaconda.com/download/>`_ to get the full stack in one download,
-or `Miniconda <http://conda.pydata.org/miniconda.html>`_ which will install the minimum packages needed to get started.
+or `Miniconda <https://conda.io/miniconda.html>`_ which will install the minimum packages needed to get started.

 Once you have conda installed, just type::